ctogden/ctogden.github.io/projects.md

 title: Projects
 ---

 Here are some projects I’ve been involved with.
 Some are finished or abandoned, others are works in progress or even still in the planning stage.
 Many are collaborative efforts.

+Hiring?
+You can also check out my [resume]({{ site.url }}/assets/resume.pdf).
+I'm currently looking for a full time software development position.

 Hackathons
 ----------